All Products

 Document Center

-MaxCompute:COUNT
+MaxCompute:COUNT function

-• Window functions are supported only in SELECT statements.
+• Window functions can be used only in SELECT statements.

-• You cannot use window functions together with aggregate functions of the same level.
+• Do not use window functions together with aggregate functions at the same level.

 Syntax

--- Calculate the number of records in the specified column.
+-- Calculate the number of records.

 -- Calculate the number of records in a window.

-bigint count(*) over ([partition_clause] [orderby_clause] [frame_clause])
+BIGINT COUNT(*) OVER ([partition_clause] [orderby_clause] [frame_clause])

-bigint count([distinct] <expr>[,...]) over ([partition_clause] [orderby_clause] [frame_clause])
+BIGINT COUNT([DISTINCT] <expr>[,...])
+OVER ([partition_clause] [orderby_clause] [frame_clause])

-• partition_clause, orderby_clause, and frame_clause: For more information about these parameters, see windowing_definition.
+• partition_clause, orderby_clause, and frame_clause: For more information, see windowing_definition.

 Return value